jonoalderson/edge-images/readme.md

 ## About

-### How does it work?
+### What does it do?
 Edge Images intercepts various flavors of WordPress' native `wp_get_attachment_image()`, `get_the_post_thumbnail()` and similar, and:
-  - Uses an associative array of named (or h/w array value) sizes as lookups to trigger user-defined rules (via plugin or theme logic).
+  - Uses an associative array of named (or h/w array value) sizes as lookups for user-defined layout, presentation and optimization rules.
   - Generates comprehensive `srcset` values, optimal `sizes` attributes, and applies general image optimizations.
   - Wraps the `<img>` in a `<%container%>` elem (_optional_).